 DNSPref CloudFlare performance chart

-DNS4.pro is offering an easy to setup and use DNS solution.
-They are limited to 10 domains.
+DNS4.pro is offering an easy to setup and use DNS solution on an anycast network with nodes in North America, Europe, and Asia.
+They are limited to five domains.

 Well established and known for providing a high-quality DNS product.
 They offer unlimited domains.
 A nice feature is that if you use FreeDNS for primary DNS, they allow users to add additional external secondary name severs.
 Part of the idea behind FreeDNS is to allow people with no domain to create a free subdomain of domains using primary DNS from FreeDNS (it is possible to pay a fee to avoid this).
 While the idea of sharing is a good and useful it will also be a major concern for many domain owners as they partly lose control of how their domain is used and exposed.
 This is the main reason why I not personally use FreeDNS for primary DNS for any of my domains.